SDBurt/astro-portfolio/src/content/blog/golang-weather-lambda/index.md

 # Building a Weather Application with AWS Lambda and API Gateway

 In today's world, serverless computing and Infrastructure as Code (IaC) have become game-changers for developers.
 This blog post will guide you through building a weather application using AWS Lambda and API Gateway, with all infrastructure managed by Terraform.
 This application fetches weather data from [Tomorrow.io](https://tomorrow.io) for a given city and stores it in DynamoDB.
 The entire project is written in Go, a powerful and efficient programming language.

-The code for this project can be found in my github repo [here](https://github.com/SDBurt/go-weather-lambda)
+The code for this project can be found in my [GitHub repo](https://github.com/SDBurt/go-weather-lambda).

 ## Prerequisites